Host Family Agreement

 - We will welcome our student as a member of our family and assist in our student’s adaptation to our family as well as to U.S. life and culture.

 - We will read the American Councils Host Family Handbook and other information to be provided in our Host Family Welcome Packet to prepare for our student’s arrival, reviewing it again with our student after his/her arrival.
-We will become familiar with American Councils’ student rules and expectations including the list of prohibited activities (such as using a gun or other weapon) and activities that require natural parents’ permission (such as skiing or snowboarding).
+We will become familiar with American Councils’ student rules and expectations including the list of prohibited activities (such as using a gun or other weapon) and activities that require natural parents’ permission (such as downhill skiing).

-- We are aware that a list of the State Department regulations for our student’s J-1 visa exchange program is available to us in American Councils’ Host Family Handbook.
+- We are aware that a list of the U.S. Department of State regulations for our student’s J-1 visa exchange program is available to us in American Councils’ Host Family Handbook.

 - We will provide a safe and nurturing home environment for our student, including a bed, study area, and daily meals (three per day, which may include either lunch money or provisions for a packed lunch for school).